black-sliver/PopTracker/doc/PACKS.md

 * `"Zoom <MapName>[<n>]"`: same as above but for the nth instance starting at 0, since 0.34.0
 * `"Pan <MapName>"`: value = `"<center_x>,<center_y>"`, pan map to put specific pixel in the center, since 0.34.0
 * `"Pan <MapName>[<n>]"`: same as above but for the nth instance starting at 0, since 0.34.0
+* `"MapMarker <MapName>"`: value = `"<id>,<x>,<y>"` sets or moves the marker with id at the image-space pixel coordinates x,y; value = `"<id>"` removes that marker.
+The marker remains a fixed 12-by-12 screen pixels while its center follows the map's zoom and pan, available since 0.36.0.
+* `"MapMarker <MapName>[<n>]"`: same as above but for the nth instance starting at 0.
+Without `[<n>]`, the hint updates every visible instance of the named map, available since 0.36.0.

+Marker coordinates may be fractional or outside the map image.
+Markers are transient UI state: they are cleared by `reset`, are not saved, and must be republished after a layout rebuild.
+Empty ids, ids containing commas, and values that are not exactly `"<id>"` or `"<id>,<x>,<y>"` with finite numeric coordinates are ignored without changing existing markers, available since 0.36.0.